replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ## Getting Started

-### Step 1
-Follow the [README](https://github.com/replicatedhq/studio) documentation on installing Replicated and Replicated Studio.
+1. Follow the [README](https://github.com/replicatedhq/studio) documentation on installing Replicated and Replicated Studio.

-### Step 2
-In order to use Replicated Studio for development purposes you will need a real Replicated license generated from the [Customers](https://vendor.replicated.com/customers) page of the Replicated Vendor Portal.
+1. In order to use Replicated Studio for development purposes you will need a real Replicated license generated from the [Customers](https://vendor.replicated.com/customers) page of the Replicated Vendor Portal.

-### Step 3
-Once you have downloaded the license, copy the YAML from the current release in that license's channel to a file `./replicated/<release-sequence>.yaml`.
+1. Once you have downloaded the license, copy the YAML from the current release in that license's channel to a file `./replicated/<release-sequence>.yaml`.
 For example, if you are using the "unstable" channel and the current sequence promoted to that channel is 65, then you would create a file `./replicated/65.yaml`.

-### Step 4
-Next navigate to the Admin Console `https://<your server address>:8800` in your browser and upload the license when prompted.
+1. Next navigate to the Admin Console `https://<your server address>:8800` in your browser and upload the license when prompted.
 Replicated is reading releases from the local Studio API via the `./replicated` directory on the local filesystem.

 ## Iterating on your YAML